josepamigoo/naqsec/README.md

  This repository has been developed by Josep Amigó during his Bachelor thesis at the CDA chair at TUM for the completion of the degree in Engineering Physics at UPC.

- To properly work, all the use packages, including MQT_QECC: https://github.com/cda-tum/mqt-qecc and MQT_QMAP: https://github.com/munich-quantum-toolkit/qmap
+ To properly work, all the used packages, including MQT_QECC: https://github.com/cda-tum/mqt-qecc and MQT_QMAP: https://github.com/munich-quantum-toolkit/qmap